mabdinur/starterprojectspring/README_FULL.md

 ### Project Background

 Here we will create rest controllers for FirstService and SecondService.
 FirstService will send a GET request to SecondService to get the current time.
-First Service will return SecondSerivce's time with a fun little message.
+FirstService will return SecondSerivce's time and it will append a message.

 ### Tutorial  1: Manual Instrumentation with Java SDK